-Easy Homemade Pie Dough will be your new go to flaky pie dough recipe.
+Easy Homemade Pie Dough will be your new go to for a flaky pie dough recipe.
 Perfect for pies, tarts and every type of fillings.
-No more soggy bottom!
+The perfect crust every time!

 This is the perfect pie crust recipe that is so versatile.
 I like to blind bake it and fill tart shells with our favourite no bake cheesecake filling.

 This was my mother’s Pie Dough Recipe and this is the dough I use whenever I make my Butter Tarts or any North American Pie or Tart Recipe.